devaman/vue-test/README.md

 - Users can run pre-defined queries fetched from Github API
 - Added pagination to render large amount of data
 - Saving the history of commands that user ran.
+- User can cancel the query.

+# Optimisation
+ - Added Gzip Compression
 ---
 ## Recommended IDE Setup